 In years past, I would ask my daughters when they got home from school if they made any good teammate moves that day.
 As I filmed their latest video, I wondered if my question would still be valid.
 How could they make good teammate moves without being at the school?
 After contemplating the issue, I have decided it is definitely possible.
-Here are five ways virtual students can be good teammates:
+Here are six ways virtual students can be good teammates:

 1. Treat your learning guide (parent, grandparent, older sibling, etc.) with the same respect that you would your brick-and-mortar teacher.
 The person monitoring your schoolwork deserves your gratitude and your respect.
 Be kind to them and don’t cause them added stress.

 2. Stay connected with your virtual teacher.
 Maintaining radio silence is not an acceptable communication strategy.
 Respond promptly to your teacher’s emails.
 The quicker you respond, the more appreciated it will be.
 Delayed replies lead to delayed learning.